 Faculty and Staff Guide

-The Honors Program is supported by the generous and dedicated support of faculty and staff who provide high-quality experiences for Honors students.
-Here is a short overview for faculty and staff who are involved (or who are interested) in the Honors Program.
+The Honors College is supported by the generous and dedicated support of faculty and staff who provide high-quality experiences for Honors students.
+Here is a short overview for faculty and staff who are involved (or who are interested) in the Honors College.
 Many thanks!

 -- Eric Smith, Honors professor

-The University Honors Program is an undergraduate academic program aimed at exceptional students who exhibit top performance in their academic activities.
-Students in the Honors Program earn Honors credit for specific Honors courses, interdisciplinary seminars, and independent projects within existing courses.
+The Honors College is an undergraduate academic program aimed at exceptional students who exhibit top performance in their academic activities.
+Students in the Honors College earn Honors credit for specific Honors courses, interdisciplinary seminars, and independent projects within existing courses.
 They are also required to produce a significant Honors Thesis (usually during their senior year) under the supervision of a full-time faculty member or researcher.
 Features of the program are:

 - Stimulating and challenging courses and activities